 The T Visa application is made using Form I-914.
 The I-914 should be submitted to the Vermont Service Center along with supporting evidence proving the requirements for T visa status.
 Spouses, children, parents and sibling under 18 years of age may obtain derivative status and may join the victim in the United States if the T visa is approved.
 After the T visa is approved, the victim cannot return to the home country without first obtaining permission from USCIS.

-If you or someone you know may be a victim of human trafficking, contact The Nuñez Firm today to discuss your situation.
-The Nuñez Firm offers confidential consultations to help you understand your immigration rights and whether you can benefit from a T visa.
+If you or someone you know may be a victim of human trafficking, contact Nelson & Nuñez, P.C.today to discuss your situation.
+Nelson & Nuñez, P.C. offers confidential consultations to help you understand your immigration rights and whether you can benefit from a T visa.

 FAMILY BASED SERVICES

 Same Sex Marriage